afourmy/pyNMS/README.md

 - [x] Import and export the graph with excel
 - [x] Import GML format and provide all files from the topology zoo
 - [x] Allow to import the property of nodes, so that they can be efficiently modified in excel for a big graph
+- [ ] Consider all scenario when saving/opening a saved project
+- [ ] Save all scenario
+- [ ] Import Export all scenario